 Well, I have returned from Nashville where I went to the Music & Worship Conference.
 Had a great time down there and I took a ton of pictures.
 I have posted all of the images that I didn’t delete in their unedited form.
 Out of the 1600 shots I took I’ve keep about 500, not to bad I’d say.

 Have a Look.
 I’ve posted in two groups, one group is pictures from the concerts and classes and the other is shots from around the City as we took some time during our final day to look around downtown Nashville.… Click here to read more!

 Well, I have my first real drive failure on my hands.
 The array has been running for a few months now (though not without issue), and when I logged into it the other day I noticed I have a drive on the fritz.
 The array did not send me an email telling me about the issue but that could be understandable as the array is not currently degraded, I just have a drive with a few errors.
 I will place an order for a new disk and go through the process of replacing it.
-The manual says all I need to do is pull the bad drive and pop in a new good one.
-We’ll see how well that goes… I just hope I don’t loose any (more) data.
+The manual says all I need to do is pull the bad drive and pop in a new good one.… Click here to read more!

 I like HP.
 They make a good product at a competitive price and most importantly they stand behind what they sell.
 I’m not going to get into details about my job or our server environment ect ect but I do want to relay a couple of things that have helped to cement my position on HP.

 Shortly after I was hired on at the company I work for my boss and I (we’re a very large IT department…) were asked to get a server in house and prepared to host a new application in 10 days.
 Quite a tall order.
 We looked into a number of server from Dell, IBM, HP ect ect and settled on getting an HP ML 350 G5.… Click here to read more!